davidsvida/davidsvida.github.io/content/posts/cloud.md

 1. **What is the difference between cloud-based and cloud-native applications?**

-   Cloud-based applications are simply hosted on a cloud infrastructure.
+   Cloud-based applications are only hosted on a cloud infrastructure.
 However, cloud-native applications are not only hosted on the cloud but also specifically designed to leverage the cloud's unique properties.

-2. **Why should businesses consider moving to cloud-native applications?**
+2. **Why should my business consider moving to cloud-native applications?**

    Cloud-native applications provide numerous benefits such as faster time to market, improved scalability, and reduced operational costs.
 These attributes make them an excellent choice for businesses looking to stay competitive in today's digital landscape.